 Applicants participate in two rounds of applications, which are screened by the selections committee which includes local and national staff along with Catholic clergy and parishioners.
 Recommendations are made by the selections committee to the Archbishop, if approved these recommendations are finally approved by the US Conference of Catholic Bishops.

 Application materials for CCHD are available on the national CCHD site and include:

-is a center for low-income, immigrant workers united in the struggle of organizing for better wages and working conditions in the Twin Cities.
-CTUL partners with any low-wage worker who is facing a violation of their rights in the workplace.
-Over the past three years, workers have successfully organized to recover over $500,000 in unpaid wages and damages, and have inspired employers to change corporate policies to improve wages and working conditions for over 1,100 workers.
-They are also working to establish institutional changes in the retail cleaning industry where workers earn wages well below the poverty line and routinely have wages unfairly deducted from their paychecks.
-City of Lakes Community Land Trust (CLCLT)
+is a center for low-income, immigrant workers united in the struggle for better wages and working conditions.
+CTUL partners with low-wage workers who face a violation of their rights in the workplace.
+Over the past three years, workers have successfully organized to recover over $500,000 in unpaid wages and damages, and have inspired employers to change corporate policies for over 1,100 workers.
+They are currently focused on establishing institutional changes in the retail cleaning industry.East Side Neighborhood Development Company, Inc. (ESNDC)

 For 32 years, ESNDC has created hundreds of units of healthy, affordable housing; helped scores of small businesses succeed; and continuously organized residents to be a strong voice for the East Side.
 They have begun a new economic development project, the East Side Pride Maintenance Company, which will provide just-wage jobs, train individuals in skilled labor and business management, and provide building maintenance to the community.